 Timothy Loh | 225 Faces Project, May 2014

 You can reach me via email at timloh at mit dot edu or using the form below.

 Want to learn more about getting a PhD in anthropology (especially at HASTS)?
-Please reach out!
+Please reach out, especially if you are BIPOC, international, first-gen, or from an otherwise disadvantaged minority group.
 I recommend reading the following to learn more about graduate school: